|

 This itchy infestation is easily spread

-through close personal contact and by sharing personal belongings.
+through close personal contact and by sharing personal belongings, which is

 Signs and symptoms of lice include: Intense itching, lice on the scalp, the